Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 • Rinse your mouth with it.

-• Dry the mucous membranes of the gums well with a gauze pad.
+• Dry the mucous membranes of the gums well with a gauze napkin.

 • Squeeze the gel, the size of a small pea, onto a toothbrush.

-• Using a brush, spread the gel over the periodontium and the distance between the teeth.
+• Using a brush, distribute the gel on the periodontium and the space between the teeth.

-• Do not eat or drink water for thirty minutes after applying the dentamet.
+• Do not eat or drink water for thirty minutes after applying Dentamet.

 • The frequency of use of the gel is twice a day.